 Poloniny National Park in Slovakia

-September 18, 2010 by europeexplored No Comments
+Updated June 10, 2026 by europeexplored No Comments

-Poloniny National Park is Slovakia’s most remote and wild protected area — a UNESCO-listed wilderness of primeval beech forests, high mountain meadows (poloniny), and traditional wooden churches in the far northeast of the country, where the borders of Slovakia, Poland, and Ukraine meet.
-Designated a UNESCO World Heritage site as part of the “Ancient and Primeval Beech Forests of the Carpathians,” Poloniny is a place where European bison have been successfully reintroduced, wolves and bears still roam, and traditional Rusyn culture survives in the scattered mountain villages.
+Poloniny National Park is Slovakia’s most remote and wild protected area, a UNESCO-listed wilderness of primeval beech forests, high mountain meadows (poloniny), and traditional wooden churches in the far northeast of the country, where the borders of Slovakia, Poland, and Ukraine meet.
+Designated a UNESCO World heritage site as part of the “Ancient and Primeval Beech Forests of the Carpathians,” Poloniny is a place where European bison have been successfully reintroduced, wolves and bears still roam, and traditional Rusyn culture survives in the scattered mountain villages.

 View Poloniny National Park in Slovakia in a larger map